8 min read

 Improving conversations with customers through automation

-With automation, insurers can have more conversations with customers.
+With automation, businesses can have more conversations with customers.
 Million says, “When it occurs on the phone, they can have only 1 conversation at a time, and with automation the number of conversations is unlimited.”
-Automation, therefore, permits insurers to increase the number of conversations they have with more customers, this is critical for claims operations, especially during a surge created by severe weather events.
+Automation, therefore, permits businesses to increase the number of conversations they have with more customers, this is critical for claims operations, especially during a surge created by severe weather events.

-Conversation Process Automation should put people first by interacting with them in the way they want.
-Ideally, this entails reducing or eliminating waiting times, and for the vast majority of people, it has to be digital.
-Insurers also need to collect data of each customer interaction with customers, too, including experiential data to give qualitative feedback and to allow ongoing improvements.
+Conversation Process Automation should put people first by interacting with them how they want.
+Ideally, this entails eliminating waiting times and having an empathic tone.
+Businesses also need to collect data on each customer interaction, including experiential data, to give qualitative feedback and to allow structured ongoing improvements.

 How to enable self-service?